Author has written 4 stories for Homer, and Covert Affairs.

 Reading, writing, history, languages, travel, food, music, art, dance, theatre, SCA (yes, I am a dork!)

-Writers: Fiction - Shakespeare, Austen, Atwood, Tolkien, Sharon Kay Penman, Neil Gaiman, Bernard Cornwell, John LeCarre, Frederick Forsythe.
+Writers: Fiction - Shakespeare, Austen, Atwood, Tolkien, Sharon Kay Penman, Anya Seton, Edith Pargeter (Ellis Peters), Neil Gaiman, Bernard Cornwell, John LeCarre, Frederick Forsythe.
 I also read a LOT of children's and young adult fiction.

 Non-fiction writers: Marcus Aurelius, David Christian, Stephen Runciman, Barry Cunliffe, Bill Bryson.

-Music: all over the place... classical, jazz, world music, classic rock, folk.
-Current faves: Loreena McKennitt, Dave Matthews Band, Adele, Sarah Bareilles, Florence and the Machine, Vijay Iyer, Josh Groban, Joni Mitchell.
+Music: all over the place... classical, jazz, folk, world music, classic rock.
+Current faves: Loreena McKennitt, Elliott Park, Adele, Sarah Bareilles, Florence and the Machine, Vijay Iyer, Josh Groban, Joni Mitchell.

-TV: Covert Affairs, Spooks (MI5), Alias, Nikita, Mission Impossible (the classic tv series), Sharpe, The Prisoner.
+TV: Covert Affairs, Spooks (MI5), Mission Impossible (the classic tv series), Sharpe, The Prisoner.
 Do we detect a recurring theme here?

 Favorite movies: Always changing, but for today...The Lord of the Rings Trilogy, Prince of Persia, Brannagh's Henry V, Kingdom of Heaven, Mongol, Zeffirelli's Romeo and Juliet, Troy, Some Like it Hot, Metropolis, anything by Charlie Chaplin or Buster Keaton.